Table of Contents

 You may register for a maximum of 18 semester hours for a spring or fall semester.
-You may meet with Kim Williams in the Undergraduate Program Office to request an exception to the 18 semester hour maximum.
+You may meet with Kim Klinedinst in the Undergraduate Program Office to request an exception to the 18 semester hour maximum.

 After Early Registration ends:

 You may register for up to 18 semester hours for a spring or fall semester.
-You may meet with Kim Williams in the Undergraduate Program Office to ask to exceed the 18 semester hour maximum.
+You may meet with Kim Klinedinst in the Undergraduate Program Office to ask to exceed the 18 semester hour maximum.

 Beginning the 6th day of the semester:

-If you want to register for more than 18 semester hours, you must bring an add form with advisor and instructor signatures to Kim Williams in the Undergraduate Program Office to request to exceed the 18 semester hour maximum.
+If you want to register for more than 18 semester hours, you must bring an add form with advisor and instructor signatures to Kim Klinedinst in the Undergraduate Program Office to request to exceed the 18 semester hour maximum.